colinschepers/colinschepers.github.io/_posts/2019-12-27-pathfinding.markdown

 <p><div style="text-align:center;"><iframe src="https://colinschepers.github.io/PathFindingJS/" width="605px" height="655px"></iframe></div></p>

-After altering squares in the grid, you can click on the *start* button to start the algorithm and the *pause* button will pause the algorithm so you can have a look at the current state of the algorithm.
+After altering squares in the grid, you can click on the *start* button to start the algorithm and the *pause* button will pause the algorithm so that you can have a look at the current state of the algorithm.
 The *clear* button will clear the output of the algorithm in the grid but will leave the squares unaltered.
 The *reset* button on the other hand will reset the whole grid, so it will also clear the walls.

 Enabling the *Show trace lines* will draw lines on the grid, showing the route the algorithm would take from square to square.
 These lines will be used in the backtracking step in the algorithm when the goal is reached.
-Simply folowing the trail back from goal to start yields the shortest path.
+Simply following the trail back from goal to start yields the shortest path.
 The *Allow diagonal* button determines whether diagonal movement is allowed.
 It is quite interesting to see the difference in how the algorithm behaves when changing the allowed movement pattern!